-Upon seeing Dharavi, I saw hope along with the universal human desire for a decent life no matter the challenges.
+Dharavi was full of hope, along with the universal human desire for a decent life no matter the challenges.
 As Maya Angelou said, “We are more alike, my friends, than we are unalike.”

 Proof that there is order to the chaos of Mumbai, Dhobi Ghat is the city’s largest manually powered laundromat.
 Viewed from a bridge at the south side, Dhobi Ghat is a maze of concrete washing pens and a patchwork of sheets and clothing hanging out to dry.
 The complex is as fascinating for its size and function as it is for the life and labor within its walls.
 Kids play in the water, a dhobi brushes his teeth, mom watches the baby and somehow all those sheets and towels — sorted by color and washed by hand — find their way back to all the hotels and hospitals where they came from.

 I stood in central Mumbai, admiring the detail of a new Jain temple constructed entirely of marble.
 Photos were not allowed, so I just stared for a few minutes while thinking about Jainism — all new to me.
 One of the main teachings of Jainism is non-violence, or ahimsa.
 Jains are strict vegetarians and also avoid eating root vegetables because they believe removing a plant by its root inflicts harm.
 Jains also try not to harm insects and even avoid traveling at night because if you can’t see insects, you can’t avoid harming them.